 In 1850, the original infirmary was demolished to make way for the South Wales Railway.
 In 1852, a new infirmary building, designed by Jacques and Son, was erected at the west of the workhouse at a cost of £1550.
 Casual wards were erected to the west of the infirmary.
 The site location and layout is shown on the 1923 map below.

-In 1914, contsruction began of a large new union infirmary, directly opposite the workhouse.
+In 1914, construction began of a large new union infirmary, directly opposite the workhouse.
 It comprised a central administrative block and nurses home, with pavilion ward blocks to each side.
 It was designed by Walter B Wood of Gloucester.
-Later that year, before construction was complete, one of the new ward pavilions was taken over by the Red Cross as a reception hospital for the war-wounded.
-Building re-commenced in 1919.
+In 1915, before the building was completed, the two ward pavilions was taken over by the Red Cross as a reception hospital for the war-wounded.
+Building work re-commenced in 1919.
 In 1929, the workhouse buildings came under the control of the local authority and the infirmary became the City General Hospital.
 As of 2020, only the old administration block survives.
 There is still a plaque commemorating the wartime use of building on one of the old entrance gateposts on Great Western Road.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.